WeirdCatAFK/Flashback/readme.md

   Dog --> Chien
 ```

-It may look simpler, but the simpler the graph, the easier it is to traverse.
+It may look simpler, but this graph is easier to traverse.
 What's remarkable is that the front of the flashcard can be any activator neuron, and there are no unnecessary connections.
 When you are exposed to the word "Dog," both "Chien" and "Chienne" neurons will activate.
 However, if you're exposed to the concept of a female dog, both the "Female" and "Dog" neurons will fire, with "Chienne" being activated more strongly than "Chien," and vice versa.
 So try to make your flashcards with as many activator neurons as you can, since these will help you optimize your own mind for faster clarity of concepts